-In addition to this fundamental role, counselling psychologists can be involved in a variety of tasks from risk assessment and psychometric testing through to audit and evaluation.
-They can also research and help formulate new explanations for psychological problems and are a key part of multidisciplinary team work in supervising and training other mental health professionals.
+Counselling psychologists can also be involved in risk assessment and psychometric testing.
+They can also research and help formulate new explanations for psychological problems, and are a key part of multidisciplinary team work in supervising and training other mental health professionals.

 Where do Counselling Psychologists work?